isomerpages/moe-huayisec/pages/Sec 1 Registration for 2025 Cohort.md

 to the ceremony.</p>
 <p></p>
 <h4><strong>First Day of School</strong></h4>
+<p>The Flag-Raising Ceremony begins promptly at 7:30 a.m. daily.
+All students
+are expected to be present and prepared before it starts.
+To ensure this, students should allow sufficient time to deposit their bags in the classroom and place their phones in the lockers before proceeding to the ceremony.</p>
+<p>First Day of School</p>
-<p>On the first day of school, students should report in their Hua Yi PE
+<p>On the first day of school, students should report in their PE/House Tee
-Attire with Uniform Bottoms, and gather at their respective Secondary 1 Classroom on Level 4.
+with Uniform Bottoms, and gather at their respective Secondary 1 Classroom on Level 2.
 From there, their seniors will then lead them to the School Hall (Centrestage) for the Flag-Raising Ceremony.</p>
-<p>Please see the <a href="https://drive.google.com/file/d/1MVhAb5qs3nA95acZTUAACZ7beaMHIsF6/view?usp=drive_link" rel="noopener nofollow" target="_blank">attached file</a> the
-for the classroom allocation.</p>
+<p>Please see the <strong>attached file</strong> for the classroom allocation.</p>
 <p>Students who did not manage to purchase the Hua Yi school uniform can
 report in their primary school uniform.</p>
-<p>Students will be dismissed at 5.30pm on 2 January after Day 1 of Sec 1
-Orientation Camp (S1OC).</p>
 <h4><strong>Uniform Guidelines</strong></h4>
 <p>Please refer to the table below on the details for school attire.
 Students
 will be briefed on the first day of school as well.</p>